Captain Mark Bennett

-The Investigative Division is comprised of one captain, 14 detectives, 3 deputies (assigned as Friend of the Court Investigators) and a Forensic Sciences/Evidence Technician.
+The Investigative Division is comprised of one captain, one sergeant, 13 detectives, 3 deputies (assigned as Friend of the Court Investigators), a Crime Data Analyst, and a Forensic Sciences/Evidence Technician.

 Detectives investigate a variety of major cases including homicide, criminal sexual conduct, assault, major theft, white-collar crime, suicide, arson, breaking and entering, and auto thefts.

 The Sheriff's Office continues to work with the Ottawa County Children's Advocacy Center, located in Holland.
 The center deals with physical abuse and sexual assault cases involving victims thirteen years of age or less.
 The center's staff includes both medical and professional therapist components that provide young persons with needed treatment.
 The Sheriff's Office has two, and sometimes more, detectives assigned to the center depending on caseloads.

 The Investigative Division also includes the Ottawa County Friend of the Court Investigators.
 The deputies who are assigned to these positions assist the Friend of the Court with the collection of past due child support obligations and arrest those who the courts have ruled are negligent in their support obligation.

 The Ottawa County Sheriff's Office participates with other West Michigan law enforcement agencies in the West Michigan Enforcement Team (WEMET).
 WEMET's purpose is to enforce all narcotics law violations and coordinate multi-jurisdictional investigations dealing with narcotics trafficking.
 The Ottawa County Sheriff's Office has one sergeant and five deputies assigned to the WEMET cooperative.